superapp

 }

 A project management app where users belong to multiple teams.
 Tasks should only be visible to members of the team that owns them.
-The team membership is complex — users can be active or inactive, and membership can expire — so a simple declarative filter with $user.team_ids isn't enough.
-The middleware looks up the user's currently active team memberships at query time and injects a dynamic filter.
+The team membership is complex — users can be active or inactive, and membership can expire — so a simple declarative where with $user.team_ids isn't enough.
+The middleware evaluates the user's current memberships and injects a dynamic where clause.

 view_tasks: {